-- Affords students an opportunity for personal counseling. - Fulfills the role of facilitator between faculty and students. - Broadens the student's knowledge of present day careers. - The PSAT is an optional test available to all juniors and sophomores on the Saturday date established by the College Board. - Juniors are encouraged to take the ACT in the spring of their junior year.
-One ACT is provided by the school in the spring of their Junior year.
-This is a mandatory test and counts as a school day. - Offers academic advisement and college placement service to the students. - Students encountering academic difficulties are sometimes referred to their counselor. - Students not meeting academic standards are seen by their counselor at the end of the semester and assisted in arranging a makeup program. - College-planning workshops are held yearly for the juniors and their parents to begin the college selection process. - A financial aid workshop is held yearly for juniors and seniors to review the financial aid process.
+- Has two full time counselors and one learning consultant to assist families with students diagnosed with learning disabilities. - Affords students an opportunity for personal counseling. - Fulfills the role of facilitator between faculty and students. - Broadens the student's knowledge of present day careers. - Has a testing program composed of both internal and external tests.
+All freshmen take the Explore test (developed by American College Testing Program ACT).
+The Plan Test, which was also developed by the American College Testing Program (ACT), is administered to all sophomores.
+Juniors take a practice ACT.
+The PSAT is an optional test available to all juniors and sophomores on the Saturday date established by the College Board.
+Juniors are encouraged to take the ACT in the spring of their junior year. - Offers academic advisement and college placement service to the students.
+To enhance their counseling experience, students will have the same Guidance Counselor over their four years.
+Students whose last name begins with A through K will work with Dr. Ann Barber.
+Students whose last name begins with L through Z will work with Mr. Gene Tinsley. - Students encountering academic difficulties are sometimes referred to their counselor at deficiency notice time. - Students not meeting academic standards are seen by their counselor at the end of the semester and assisted in arranging a makeup program. - College-planning workshops are held yearly for the juniors and their parents to begin the college selection process. - o A financial aid workshop is held yearly for juniors and seniors to review the financial aid process.